The Chapel of the Cross provides multiple opportunities for youth to live the Baptismal Covenant. With God’s help, I will:

 EYC (Episcopal Youth Community)

-Youth Inquirers’ Class
+Youth Inquirers’ Class and Confirmation

 Baptized students from sixth grade through college who assist the clergy during worship services, representing and leading the congregation.